 3. Solvit PupSTEP Wood Stairs

-- Why we like it: Extremely sturdy and has built-in side rails for safety.
+- Why we like it: Extremely sturdy and has built-in side rails for safety -- a rare find at this price.

-- The catch: It’s a bit of an investment and requires some assembly.
+- The catch: It's a bit of an investment and requires some assembly; the carpeted treads also spot-clean rather than coming off, so plan for a lint roller.

 Ramps Worth Your Attention